tjouni/messageboard/documentation/usecases.md

 # Use cases

-### User
+### Unregistered user

   * Register a new account

+### Registered ser

   * Modify or delete your own account
     * Deleting an account doesn't delete messages or threads, instead 'DELETED USER' is shown in the username field
   * List all threads which you have a permission (category) for
   * View messages in a thread
     * Messages are shown with username and basic message information